-The Division of Environmental Biology (DEB) held its latest Virtual Office Hour on June 13, 2022.
-Program Officers provided information on next steps once you have received an NSF award.
+The Division of Environmental Biology (DEB) held its latest Virtual Office Hour on November 14, 2022.
+Program Officers provided information on how to write a great proposal.
 We host these office hours 1-2pm EST on the 2nd Monday of every month.
 There is a designated theme each time, but attendees are welcome to ask about other NSF-related topics.
-Program Officers from each of DEB’s clusters are present at each Virtual Office Hour, so a wide range of scientific perspectives are represented.
+Program Officers from different research areas are present at each Virtual Office Hour, so a wide range of scientific perspectives are represented.

 The presentation and other documents are available here:

-If you were unable to attend, here are a selection of the questions asked during the Q & A section:
+If you were unable to attend, here are some of the questions asked during the Q & A section:

 Please reach out to a Program Officer if you have any questions about the proposal submission and review process in DEB programs.
 NSF has suggested 5 tips on working with Program Officers as part of the NSF 101 series on our Science Matters blog.

-Check out the upcoming office hour topics below and be sure to check back here or on the NSF Events Page for information on how to register and the full Q&A. Our next virtual office hours will be held August 8, 2022, from 1-2pm Eastern Time and the topic will be: International Collaboration.
+Check out the upcoming office hour topics below and be sure to check back here or on the NSF Events Page for information on how to register.
+Our next virtual office hours will be held December 12, 2022, from 1-2pm Eastern Time and the topic will be the Mid-Career Advancement Solicitation.

 Upcoming Office Hours and Topics:

-October 17*: How to Write a Great Proposal
+February 13: How to Write a Great Budget

 March 13: PAPPG: Cracking the code – Understanding NSF policies and procedures that shape your funding opportunities

 April 10: Primarily Undergraduate Institutions (PUI)